 Podcasting is all about speech or playing music.
 It is only half of the truth.
 The other half is about building the recognition of you as a podcaster and again, creating engaging and interesting content which keeps your listeners with you.

 Adding a jingle is an ancient idea cultivated even present.
 Create your own jingle.
 It is like your sound logo, your trademark.
 Be also creative about adding accents to what you say.
 But don’t overdo it.
 Too many sounds will cover what are actually saying.

 DJ sound effects

 Another ancient tradition is for DJs to use sound effects.
 We have been covering this topic several times.
 Read more about sound effects.

 Sound effects in marketing and advertising

 Many companies use sounds as a part of the brand identification.
 Do your remember a sound (ding – do din do ding!) which is always present when someone mentions Intel processors?
 That is what I am talking about.

-This is the beginning of new articles series about SFX.
+This is the beginning of new articles series about SFX packages.
 Feel free to check for new texts each two weeks.